kmilodenisglez/hack-pdf-examples-py/src/pdf_compare_certificates/README.md

 * Generates sample PDFs and signs with Endesive (for FEA/FEC).
 * Detects present signatures (basic) and evidence of incremental updates (`startxref`, `%%EOF`).
 * Compares hashes and extracts text snippets to help identify changes.
+* Simulates incremental attacks on signed PDFs to demonstrate vulnerabilities.
-* Provides guided instructions for manual editing to demonstrate signature validation and tampering.
+* Provides clear separation between generation, manual editing, and verification phases.

 ---